The Square-2017

 Even the scenes in daylight hours are fraught with creepy tension.
 When Frenchy comes upon the nun, dead for days, she dangles from the monastery, eyes gouged and covered with feasting crows, as her blood drips onto the front porch.

-And the demonic nun, a grimacing Marilyn Manson type ghoulish figure, is downright scary.
+And the demonic nun, a grimacing Marilyn Manson-type ghoulish figure, is downright scary.

 The plot-driven device (and frankly done to death at this point) attempt to forge a romantic connection between Irene and Frenchy never works.
 How many times in film have we seen a handsome, young man trying to woo a pretty nun away from her calling?

-Filmmakers may have added this for humor and (hopefully) the intentional or not religious exclamations by the characters of “Oh My God!” or “Mother of God!” are laugh-out-loud silly.
+Filmmakers may have added this for humor, and (hopefully) the characters’ intentional or unintentional religious exclamations of “Oh My God!” or “Mother of God!” are laugh-out-loud silly.
+With a film like The Nun (2018), riveting writing is not on the wish list- great atmosphere and effects are.

-In this way, the film delivers some excellent content and makes for an enjoyable experience with some good thrills and scares.
+The film delivers excellent content and makes for an enjoyable experience with good thrills and scares.
 Thankfully, for the horror genre, the film is rated a solid “R” and not watered down for PG-13 audiences.
-Just be prepared for some hokey writing.

 Office Space-1999